henridelozanne/memo-flashcards/README.md

 ## Leitner & planning

-This project includes a pure business module that implements a Leitner spaced-repetition scheduler.
-It's located at `app/lib/leitner.ts` and contains deterministic, pure functions (no DB or UI responsibilities).
+This project implements a Leitner spaced-repetition scheduler.
+The logic is embedded in `composables/useReviewSession.ts` and `composables/useCards.ts` (no longer a standalone file).

 Rules implemented:

-- Compartments & intervals (days): 1 → 0, 2 → 1, 3 → 3, 4 → 7, 5 → 14, 6 → 30 (maintenance: +90 days after Correct in C6).
+- Compartments & intervals (days): 1 → 1, 2 → 3, 3 → 7, 4 → 14, 5 → 30.
 - "Almost" schedules half the interval (minimum 1 day).
-For compartment 1 (0d interval), "Almost" schedules +12 hours.
-- "Wrong" resets to 1 day, except when in compartment 6 — then it moves back to compartment 3 and schedules +3 days.
+- "Wrong" resets to compartment 1 (interval: 1 day).
-- Archived cards are excluded from selection.
-The selection utility can also exclude all C6 cards via `excludeC6=true`.

 This module is pure and will be wired into the data-layer and UI in subsequent steps.